Innovative Design of the Diverging Diamond Interchange

 - Crashes resulting in injury and fatality are reduced by approximately 60 percent

-Reflecting on the I-35/E. 1st Street DDI, Greiman is excited to be a part of a project that will transform the safe, efficient movement of traffic for the City of Ankeny, the Iowa Department of Transportation, and the traveling public.
+Reflecting on the Interstate 35 & East 1st Street DDI configuration the Snyder & Associates team helped design, Greiman is excited to be a part of a project that will transform the safe, efficient movement of traffic for the City of Ankeny, the Iowa Department of Transportation, and the traveling public.

-“We continually keep the goal of Zero Fatalities in mind as we design improvements for our nation’s roadways.
-Currently, vehicles back up on I-35 exit ramps waiting to turn onto E. 1st Street.
-This DDI will reduce the possibility of that occurring by moving vehicles onto E. 1st Street more efficiently.
-It will also greatly reduce the likelihood of rear-end collisions at this location,” he shares.
-“It’s very rewarding to know that what we do today at E. 1st Street and I-35 will serve the traveling public well as Ankeny continues to grow.”
+“We continually keep the goal of zero fatalities in mind as we design improvements for our nation’s roadways.
+The DDI has reduced the possibility of vehicles backing up on the exit ramps as they move onto East 1st Street, greatly improving traffic flow.
+It has also reduced rear-end collisions at this location,” he shares.
+“It’s very rewarding to know that what we do today will serve the traveling public well as Ankeny continues to grow.”